keanemind/thoughts/content/post/still-woozy-in-austin.md

 Inside was a tabled dining area, with a railing toward the back that overlooked a very small performance stage on the lower story of the building.
 On the left were the stairs leading down.
 We went down the steps into a small standing space sandwiched between the stage and bar.
 The area was already occupied by quite a few people, standing around, drinking and making conversation.

 Usman and I walked to the bar to get water, then found a spot among the crowd with a clear view of the stage.
+As we waited for the concert to start, we noticed a few people outside a back door, all wearing oversized teal shirts

+I will continue this on my phone